SundaeSwap-finance/sundae-sdk/docs/typescript/core/classes/Lucid.TxBuilderLucidV3.md

-Retrieves the list of UTXOs associated with the wallet, sorts them first by transaction hash (`txHash`) in ascending order and then by output index (`outputIndex`) in ascending order, and returns the first UTXO in the sorted list.
-This UTXO is considered as the seed UTXO for pool minting operations.
+Retrieves the list of UTXOs associated with the wallet, sorts them first by transaction hash (`txHash`) in ascending order and then by output index (`outputIndex`) in ascending order, and returns the first UTXO in the sorted list to act as the `seed`, and any others required to satisfy the required deposits.

 #### Parameters